yapweijun1996/CSV-Agent/context.md

 - Added placeholder hydration: once a tool succeeds (or fails), we replace `{{tool_result.*}}` tokens inside `visible_reply` with the actual result or `unavailable`, keeping the chat bubble consistent with the Result line.
 - Added robust response parsing guardrails so safety/blocked replies raise “非預期回應” instead of throwing `Cannot read properties of undefined`.
 - Integrated `js.run_sandbox` end-to-end (prompt contract, argument validation, worker sandbox, timeout, log capture, UI timeline, README updates) so compute snippets can run safely inside the browser.
 - Added collapsible controls for the thinking log and a tool details panel that renders sandbox code payloads, execution metadata, and guard notes for each run.
+The drawer now appends entries instead of replacing them, so multiple tool executions stay visible.
+- The plan executor (`runToolPlan` + `runSinglePlanStep`) now iterates through every LLM step, logs `Step i/n - …`, pushes individual result rows, and downgrades the plan card to “Plan finished with issues” if any tool fails.